NHS Scientist Training Programme

 The NHS Scientist Training Programme (STP) may be for you if you are a science or engineering graduate.

 You can train to work in a senior healthcare science role in one of the following areas:

 - clinical bioinformatics (including genomics, physical sciences and health informatics)

-- life sciences (including andrology, clinical biochemistry, clinical immunology, genetics, haematology/transfusion science, histocompatibility and immunogenetics, histopathology, microbiology, reproductive science and genetic counselling)
+- life sciences (including andrology, cancer genomics, clinical biochemistry, clinical immunology, genomics, genomic counselling, haematology/transfusion science, histocompatibility and immunogenetics, histopathology, microbiology and reproductive science)

 - physiological sciences (including audiology, cardiac science, critical care science, gastrointestinal physiology, neurophysiology, respiratory and sleep science, urodynamic science and vascular science)

 You'll be employed on a fixed-term contract and paid a salary during your training.

 The STP lasts for three years and involves: